 Building a cybersecurity roadmap: The path to success

-Faced with a fast-moving threat landscape and a serious shortage of talent, organizations are struggling to protect data and strategically align cybersecurity and business goals.
+Faced with resource constraints, escalating threats, and complex IT environments, organizations are struggling to protect data and strategically align cybersecurity and business goals.

-Cybercriminals are constantly changing their tactics, and it’s no longer possible to prevent — or even detect — every attack.
-This makes traditional, reactive approaches to security inadequate.
+Cybercriminals are increasingly well-funded and constantly change their tactics.
+It’s no longer possible to prevent — or even detect — every attack, and the sudden acceleration of flexible workplace models complicates incident response.
+This makes moving away from reaction-based security critical.

 Many security teams address vulnerabilities on an ad hoc basis.
-They’re so busy putting out fires that they fail to develop a cohesive strategy that moves beyond reacting to the latest threat.
-This approach is neither efficient nor cost effective, as the average cost of a data breach in the U.S. is currently estimated at $8.19 million.
+They’re so busy putting out fires that they fail to develop a long-term strategy that can help them optimize defenses and move beyond reacting to the latest threat.
+This approach is neither efficient nor cost effective, as the average cost of a data breach in the U.S. is currently estimated at $8.64 million.

 There’s too much at stake not to make adequate security a priority.